 Zebralight SC700d review

-Zebralight is a Texas based leading supplier of compact high intesity LED flashlights and headlamps.
-The review you'll about to read about the Zebralight SC700d is one of their latest models which sounds extremely promising and I'm very much looking forward to reviewing this little beauty.
+Zebralight is a Texas-based leading supplier of compact high intensity LED flashlights and headlamps.
+The review you'll about to read about the Zebralight SC700d is one of their latest models which sounds extremely promising, and I'm very much looking forward to reviewing this little beauty.
 Let's dive in and see how it performs!

 What you'll get: